reynaldo-00/100-days-of-code/log.md

 **Today's Progress:**
 1. Animated Dating Profile Card
-2. Tried to replicated a couple codepen pomodoro timers for inpiration
+2. Tried to replicated a couple codepen pomodoro timers for inspiration

 **Thoughts:**
 1. Still trying to decide on a style for pomodoro timer that will make sense across all platforms which would be Web, Mobile Web, iOS, Android, Google Chrome Extension